hosseinihossein/Web-Frontend-Library-Part001/e83aef10eac44c05a77e1936434f7648/Readme.txt

 - Title: Checkmark Table
-- Description: A table with a list of checkmarcked items.
+- Description: A table with a list of check marked items.
 - Tags: table